DeepRank/3D-Vac/README.md

 │   │
 │   ├── *.ini                       Initial model generated placing the target atoms at the same coordinate as the template's atoms.
 This preceeds the IL model.
 │   │
 │   ├── *IL*.pdb                    Initial loop model based on the .ini model.
-Might be marked as best model when the target is identicatl to a template
+Might be marked as best model when the target is identical to a template
 │
 └──
 ```